agawrysiuk/camunda-pizza-order/README.md

 - Convert CSS to SASS
 - Add support for the mobile view
 - Fill README.md with information about the project
+- Add cache to database calls?
+- Let people change the literals on the backend?